Bucharest – Thassos by car: everything you need to know

 Driving to Greece: what costs to expect

-As you may have noticed, on your way to Thassos by car you pass through several major towns, which is why it’s important to know that you will have to pay some taxes to avoid possible penalties and fines.
+As you may have noticed, on your way to Thassos by car you pass through several major towns, which is why it’s important to know that you’ll have to pay some taxes to avoid possible penalties and fines.
 Here are the estimated costs:

-• In Bulgaria, in Ruse, you’ll have to pay a vignette which costs about 45 lei for a week.
+- In Bulgaria, in Ruse, you will have to pay a vignette which costs about 45 lei for a week.

-Fuel costs – where to refuel en route
+Fuel costs – where to fill up on the road

-Whichever option you choose, you should be aware that there are refueling stations at regular intervals, both on the highway and in cities.
-Even so, it’s always a good idea to make sure you have enough fuel to cover the distances between refueling stations and to cross borders.
+Whichever option you choose, you should be aware that there are refueling stations at regular intervals along the route, both on the highway and in cities.
+Even so, it’s always a good idea to make sure you have enough fuel to cover the distances between refuelling stations and to cross borders.

 Tips & Tricks: how to travel as cheaply as possible